 There are a few things that you need to take into account when using the antibacterial ointment for razor bumps.

+Avoid using shaving cream or other products that can irritate the skin while you are using the antibacterial ointment.
 Finally, make sure to wash your hands after applying the ointment to avoid spreading bacteria to other parts of your body.

-Prescription-strength Retinoid cream
+Prescription-strength Retinoid Cream

 Retinoid cream is a stronger version of hydrocortisone cream and is only available with a prescription from a doctor.